Baylor School

-Baylor School, commonly called Baylor, is a private, coeducational college-preparatory school in Chattanooga, Tennessee.
-Founded in 1893, the school currently sits atop a 690-acre campus and enrolls students in grades 6-12, including boarding students in grades 9-12.
-These students are served by Baylor's 148-member faculty, over two-thirds of whom hold advanced degrees, including nearly 40 adults who live on campus and serve as dorm parents.
+Baylor School is a private, coeducational college-preparatory school in Chattanooga, Tennessee, United States.
+Founded in 1893, the school's current campus comprises 690 acres and enrolls students in grades 6 to 12, including boarding students in grades 9 through 12.
+These students are served by Baylor's 140-member faculty, over two-thirds of whom hold advanced degrees, including nearly 40 adults who live on campus and serve as dorm parents.
 Baylor has had a student win the Siemens Award for Advanced Placement in math and science and a teacher received the National Siemens Award for Exemplary Teaching.

+For the 2025–26 school year, Baylor enrolled 1120 young men and women for grades 6–12.
+Boarders comprise 31% of Baylor's upper school student body and originate from 19 states and 18 different countries.
+88% of Baylor's coed boarding population hails from North America.
+Baylor maintains a 1:1 male-to-female ratio across day and boarding enrollment.

-The school is also an athletic powerhouse, having the best high-school sports program in Tennessee and in the top 25 nationwide according to Sports Illustrated.
-In the past 21 years, Baylor has won a remarkable 157 state championships, including a national record of 16 consecutive victories in women's golf from 1995-2012.
-The school has also repeatedly been named national champions in both men's and women's swimming by Swimming World magazine.
-For the 2011-12 school year, Baylor enrolled 1070 young men and women, 20% of whom lived on campus as representatives of 25 states and 30 countries.
+Baylor consistently wins the Max Preps Cup for the top overall high school athletics program in Tennessee, including for the 2024-25 year.
+Baylor has won 286 TSSAA state championships, the most of any school in Tennessee.
+The school has also repeatedly been named national champion in both men's and women's swimming, by Swimming World magazine.